Distributed & Interactive Systems Group

 Read moreLatest News

-Read moreDIS Group at ACM CHI Conference 2023
+Read moreDIS Group at ACM MM Conference 2024

-Research carried out by the Distributed and Interactive Systems (DIS) group from Centrum Wiskunde & Informatica (CWI) has resulted in contributions to this year’s ACM CHI Conference on Human Factors in Computing Systems.
+Research carried out by the Distributed and Interactive Systems (DIS) group from Centrum Wiskunde & Informatica (CWI) has resulted in several contributions to ACM Multimedia Conference 2024

 Read more